ankitpare-neo/angular-jwt/README.md

-This is Angular and Node JWT example
+This is Angular and Node JWT example demo